epiviz/epiviz.github.io.old/_posts/2014-08-03-epiviz-paper-published.md

 categories: papers
 ---

-Our first paper describing the Epiviz system was published today in [Nature Methods](http://www.nature.com/nmeth/journal/v11/n9/full/nmeth.3038.html).
+Our first paper describing the {{ site.epiviz }} system was published today in [Nature Methods](http://www.nature.com/nmeth/journal/v11/n9/full/nmeth.3038.html).
 From the abstract: